Advice on Tourist Visas and Entry Requirements

 Questions to Ask When You Talk to Us and/or Call the Embassy or Consulate

-- Can the tourist visa be issued at the airport or land border – or do you need to get it in advance?
+- Can the tourist visa be issued at the airport or land border, online or recommended to obtain in advance?

-- Will you need proof of an airline ticket purchase or tour itinerary?
+- Do you need proof of an airline ticket purchase or tour itinerary?

 - How long is the tourist visa valid for?